Svaity/Pet-Adoption-System/README.md

 ## Pet Adoption System

-# Built using Django and SQLite for DB
+# Built using Django and SQLite

 To Run:
 "python3 manage.py runserver"